-Table 5: Model objective function $r^2$ correlation with PairF1, in which the correct number of entities is provided.
+Table 5: Model objective function r^2 correlation with PairF1; the correct number of entities is provided.

-these partitionings according to both the pair-wise and entity-based models.
+We then compute the objective function values of these partitionings according to both the pair-wise and entity-based models.
 The pair-wise model objection function is described above.
 The entity-based model's objective function is the product of the potentials between attributes of the entity and the field values of citations within a partition.
 The value of each entity attribute was generated by selecting the medoid field values from among the citations in the partition.
 (A medoid is the item in a cluster that has the minimum dissimilarity to all other items in the cluster in this case, the similarity metric is a string-edit distance.)
 The potentials between citation-entity pairs were learned with exactly the same features and training procedure as in the pair-wise citation model.